codepath/android_guides/Leveraging-the-GSON-Library.md

 }
 ```

-#### GSON Builder
+### Custom options

-The GSON Builder enables a variety of different options that help provide more flexibility for the JSON parsing.
-Before we instantiate a GSON parser, it's important to know what options are available using the Builder class.
+The [Gson Builder](https://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/com/google/gson/GsonBuilder.html) class enables a variety of different options that help provide more flexibility for the JSON parsing.
+Before we instantiate a Gson parser, it's important to know what options are available using the Builder class.
 For instance, if our Java variable names do not match that of a corresponding JSON key, we can annotate it to specify the mapping explicitly.
 In addition, we can also specify how a default way in which fields from Java variables should be mapped to JSON keys, as well as creating custom deserializers.

 ```java
 GsonBuilder gsonBuilder = new GsonBuilder();